vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 ## Functionality
 ### Landing Page
 After selecting `Kubernetes Container Clusters` option in the navigation menu, users can access the landing page.
-Landing page displays a list of Kubernetes container clusters created from Container Service Extension (CSE) and their basic information.
+Landing page displays
+* A list of Kubernetes container clusters created from Container Service Extension (CSE) and their basic information.
+* Option to Create a new native Kubernetes cluster.
+* Option to Delete an existing Kuberentes cluster (both native and Enterprise PKS based).

 **Provider View**